-The codebooks were used to develop surveys in conjunction with the Psychosociocultural Model of College Success for Latinx students (Castellanos & Gloria, 2007) and the work of Santiago, Taylor, and Calderon (2015).
-Initial survey questions were written by Dr. Preuss and discussed by the group with alternative questions suggested by team members in meetings.
+The survey development process was completed in approximately 20 days in meetings held by the research team.
+Sample questions were written primarily by Dr. Preuss and discussed by the group with alternative questions suggested by team members in meetings.
 The questions were refined through corporate discussion across more than a dozen meetings all of which lasted multiple hours.
 A survey was developed for distribution to students at Hispanic-Serving Institutions in a seven state region (AR, CO, KS, LA, NM, OK, TX).
 A second survey for faculty, staff, and administrators at the same institutions and in the same region was also developed.